 But are those efforts sufficient?
 Are they efficient?
 How do you prioritize which metrics should be used for performance evaluations?

 Is there no better-organized system to promote positive change for your agency or business unit?

 A good recruiter is one with positive financial metrics, happy candidates, and happy hiring managers.
 So, these are the areas we will have to investigate when measuring recruiter performance.

-Let’s start by trying to answer the first question: is your recruitment-performance measuring system sufficient?
+Let’s start by trying to answer the first question: is your recruiter performance measuring system sufficient?